 As stated in the page detailing HMS Calliope's escape from Apia, as she passed USS Trenton, the crew of the American ship cheered the British ship on her way.
 This magnificent gesture deserves some more detail.

-From all the accounts I have managed to read, Calliope passed much closer to Trenton than even the artist for the Illustrated London News dared to depict on the front page, and on the other (port) side.
+From all the accounts I have managed to read, Calliope passed much closer to Trenton than even the artist for the Illustrated London News dared to depict on the front page which shows American officers cheering the British vessel on her way.
+In actual fact, Calliope passed on Trenton's other (port) side.

 Rear-Admiral Kimberly's thoughts as Calliope approached the helpless Trenton are worth recording: